popoveugene/qubership-envgene/docs/calculator-cli.md

 Optionally, the operational context can include file pairs containing **consumer-specific** sensitive/non-sensitive parameters.
 These parameters, derived as subsets of `parameters.yaml` and `credentials.yaml`, are generated based on a JSON schema provided by the `--operational-context-schema-path` attribute.
 Each attribute results in a separate file pair:

-- **\<consumer-name\>-parameters.yaml**: This file contains consumer-specific non-sensitive parameters.
+- **\<consumer\>-parameters.yaml**: This file contains consumer-specific non-sensitive parameters.
-- **\<consumer-name\>-credentials.yaml**: This file contains consumer-specific sensitive parameters.
+- **\<consumer\>-credentials.yaml**: This file contains consumer-specific sensitive parameters.
 If a consumer-specific parameter is described in the Environment Template via an EnvGene credential macro, that parameter will be placed in this file.

+The `consumer` value is extracted from the filename (with `.schema.json` removed) of the JSON schema provided via the `--operational-context-schema-path` argument.

 The structure of each of these files is as follows: